e7p/WS2812_animations/README.md

 I thought about making a cool physical animation with it, because it was hanging around like a curve.
 So if you got incidentally a led stripe bending down like a bow or arch you may like this animation if firstly the number of pixels and secondly the starting, ending, and center point of the curve are defined in the C file.

-You may like to watch my setup on [YouTube](http://youtu.be/bFX1fudH1B0).
+You may also like to watch my setup on [YouTube](http://youtu.be/bFX1fudH1B0).